strimzi/strimzi-kafka-operator/.github/docs/README.md

 # Build & Test Strimzi in GitHub Actions
 The following lines put together basic information how is Strimzi built and tested via GitHub Actions.
-Currently, our main build system still lives on Azure Pipelines and running builds and tests on GHA is in experimental phase.
 All the steps mentioned bellow re-use scripts from our [azure](../../.azure) directory and thus all the steps are more or less the same on both systems.

 ## Build jar artifacts